8am to 4pm

 Bilingual Kindergarten

-Students doing role play as construction workers
+Kindergarten students doing role play as construction workers

-2 kindergarten girls playing in the snow
+2 kindergarten students playing in the snow

 Bilingual Kindergarten